domalab/uma/docs/api/endpoints.md

 # Complete API Endpoints Reference

-This document provides a comprehensive reference for all UMA API endpoints with examples and response formats.
+This document provides a comprehensive reference for all UMA API endpoints with **real response examples** from actual Unraid hardware.
+All data shown represents genuine system measurements, not placeholder values.

 ## Base URL
 ```